 This module will:

 The dissertation is completed over the whole year.
-If you undertake a dissertation this counts as one of your Autumn choices and one of your Spring/Summer choices.
+If you choose to undertake a dissertation you will only study two additional option modules.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.